polyphene/docs.holium.org/docs/get-started/add-data-sources.md

 To start of our pipeline we will first add two **data sources**.

-**Data sources** are nodes that are usually uniquely connected as tail nodes, meaning that they do not receive data inputs but will output data to node connected to them.
+**Data sources** are nodes usually uniquely connected as tail nodes, meaning that they receive data but never output data to any node.
 Developers can define the structure of input data when creating the source node.

-We will create two data sources for our tutorial project.
-One for our avocado sales details and one that will serve as a parameter to select the year want to conduct our price inspection on.
+We will create two data sources for our project.
+One for our details on avocado sales and one that will serve as a parameter to select the year we want to conduct our price inspection on.

 To create a **data source** we can use the `holium source create` sub-command: